 C) understand the right buttons to push as you craft incentive programs.

-Sound like a lot work?
+Sound like a lot of work?

 Feature 3 – Pace.
 What is their work pace?
 Some folks were born multitasking.
 They might not even slow down from one task before grabbing another.
 Others need to work on one thing at a time to ensure the highest quality.
-Both get the job done, but in two different styles.
+Both get the job done but in two different styles.

 Maintenance and Repair 3 – Assign work in a way that respects the working pace of each employee.
 The fast-paced multitaskers aren’t bothered by interruptions and will easily set aside one task to handle another; they crave action and variety.
-The patient, systematic processors can work quickly but they can also get flustered by the unexpected, so avoid springing last-minute surprises on them.
-Give them plenty of notice and don’t barge in on them mid-task to discuss something that is not urgent.
+The patient, systematic processors, can work quickly, but they can also get flustered by the unexpected, so avoid springing last-minute surprises on them.
+Give them plenty of notice, and don’t barge in on them mid-task to discuss something that is not urgent.
 If you see that a methodical mechanic, for example, is constantly being shifted from one job to another, sometimes in the middle of a job, it is likely that person is or will be conditionally disengaged.

 Maintenance and Repair 4 – Provide structure to those who need it and give autonomy to those who don’t.
-Big-picture thinkers want to innovate and they like having decision-making authority.
+Big-picture thinkers want to innovate, and they like having decision-making authority.
 Avoid micro-managing this group.
 On the flip side, be sure you provide specific instructions to your detailed employees.
 They can feel frustrated and directionless when new tasks are assigned without any guidance from their supervisor.

 As a successful RV dealership manager, you naturally promote the care and maintenance of every RV sold with its new owner.
-Now you can use that same principle for managing, engaging and retaining your RV staff.
+Now you can use that same principle for managing, engaging, and retaining your RV staff.
 Using a behavioral assessment is the best way to perform a full system check and put your conditionally disengaged employees back on the road to success.